Inside The Most Holy Redeemer Church

 Pewabic’s devotional collection of decorative tiles pay tribute to the extensive tile work commissioned in various parishes, cathedrals, churches and basilicas.
 Most notably, The Basilica of the National Shrine of the Immaculate Conception located in Washington, D.C.

-Tile work on interior floors of The Church of The Most Holy Redeemer
+Tile work on interior floors of The Most Holy Redeemer Church

 Let’s take a closer look at the interior floor installations.
 Terra cotta, unglazed tile is accented with glazed units modeled to depict symbolic eccelesiastical forms.
 The Four Evangelists: Matthew, Mark, Luke, and John are represented by their symbolic forms in these intricate, sculpted tiles.